Amnesty law: Democratic Republic of the Congo

 In November 2005 an amnesty law was adopted regarding offences committed between August 1996 and June 2003.

 President Joseph Kabila put an Amnesty Law into effect in May 2009.
 This law forgives combatants for war-related violence in the eastern provinces of North and South Kivu committed between June 2003 and May 2009 – excluding genocide, war crimes international crimes against humanity.
 Although of limited temporal and geographic scope, by granting amnesty for many crimes perpetuated by rebel groups, Congolese armed forces, militias, and police, there is a risk that the law may perpetuate the DRC's culture of impunity.

 El Salvador

 Following the twelve-year-long civil war an amnesty law was passed in 1993.
 The law modified a previous amnesty law which was passed in 1992.
 In 2016, however, the amnesty law was overturned by the El Salvador Supreme Court.

 England

 The Indemnity and Oblivion Act was passed in 1660, as part of rebuilding during the English Restoration after the English Civil War.
 It was jokingly referred to as producing "indemnity for the King's enemies and oblivion for the King's friends".

-The so-called "Alan Turing law" is a proposed amnesty law for men convicted of consensual homosexual sex prior to the passing of the Sexual Offences Act 1967.
+The so-called "Alan Turing law" is an amnesty law for men convicted of consensual homosexual sex prior to the passing of the Sexual Offences Act 1967.
 The Government has announced that the amnesty will be introduced in England and Wales as an amendment to the Policing and Crime Bill 2016.

+Italy

+In the Republic of Italy, since a constitutional amendment in 1992, amnesty and commutation (indulto) require a two-thirds majority in Parliament (art.
+79), while the President retains the power to pardon individuals.
+Between 1942 and 1990, there were 34 acts of clemency, the Togliatti amnesty being the most famous.
+Afterwards, there was only an indulto in 2006 under the Second Prodi government, which freed 25 thousand people from prison and reduced the crime rate because the beneficiaries had a lower recidivism.